hkkitlee/P2P-Boot-Linux/README.md

 Restriction Note, since use the official mount iso function:
-1.The iso name seed as XXX.iso, so the torrent must be XXX.iso.torrent 2.Should only iso file support now.
+1.The iso name seed as XXX.iso, so the torrent must be XXX.iso.torrent 2.P2P should only iso file support now.